Site icon Our Breathing Planet

 European Mantis Physical Description

-Although not the largest of all known mantids, the gorgeous European Mantis nevertheless stands out from the crows.
-In point of fact, it does rank among the larger varieties.
+Although not the largest of all known mantids, the gorgeous European Mantis nevertheless stands out from the crowd in certain ways.
+In point of fact, it actually ranks as among the largest of all varieties.
 However, differences in physical sizes quite frequently occur among individuals.

-But, this holds true due to a remarkably common trait.
-That’s the fact that this species, like most related creatures, displays a certain physiological tendency.
-This holds true since it shows a moderate degree of the characteristic of sexual dimorphism.
+Yet, this status also holds true due to a remarkably common trait.
+That’s the fact that this species, like most related creatures, displays a certain natural physiological tendency.
+This holds true since the insect shows a moderate degree of the physiological characteristic of sexual dimorphism.

-In this variety, the females attain a greater length and weight than the male.
-Firstly, the female achieves a length averaging between 2.75 – 3.5 in (7 – 9 cm).
-Secondly, in addition to a thinner shape, the male only reaches an average length of 2.4 – 2.75 in (6 – 7 cm).
+In this variety, the females attain a greater length and weight than the male of the species.
+The female typically achieves a length averaging between 2.75 – 3.5 in (7 – 9 cm).
+On the other hand, in addition to a thinner shape, the male only reaches an average length of 2.4 – 2.75 in (6 – 7 cm).

-The coloring of the European Mantis also varies among individuals.
+The coloring of the European Mantis also varies significantly among individuals.
 Gender plays no apparent role in this pattern, however.
-The shades displayed by individuals also differ.
+The subtle shades displayed by individuals also differ.
 The basic pattern consists of shades of brown, green, and yellow.
-But, a few display a dark black.
+A few display a dark black.

 Source: https://bit.ly/2xSl1YB Public Domain Image